fraunhoferhhi/AppleGrowthVision/README.md

 ## Stereo Reconstruction

-The script `calib_conv.py` provides a function `read_calib(date)` to retrieve the calibration parameters for a given capture date.
+The script `calib_conversion.py` provides a function `convert_xml_to_cameras(path)` to retrieve the calibration parameters for a given capture date.
 It returns the parameters in openCV format for each camera (L, R).

 ## Dataset